 McGhee as their manager, they encourage his partner Doug Thaler into

 also splitting from McGhee Entertainment, Inc. and managing them as his

 own company’s first client.
 Doug agrees and soon forms his business

 called Top Rock Development Corporation.

-Once back in Los Angeles, Vince goes
+Once back in Los Angeles,

-he kicked her in the stomach.
+face but then he kicked her in the stomach.

 For the second successive time, the title track to the new Crüe album

 is released as the first single.
-This time it’s Dr. Feelgood with Sticky
+This time it’s Dr. Feelgood with

-any Mötley single to date.
+longest of any Mötley single to date.
 The video for Dr. Feelgood is

-shot in a large aeroplane hangar in Pomona, California and has a feel similar to the
+shot in a large aeroplane hangar in Pomona, California and has a feel

-with the lyrics being penned in the studio in
+written for the album, with the lyrics being penned in the studio in

 Mötley Crüe’s fifth album is released, titled Dr. Feelgood.
 Costing

 around $600,000 to produce, it features guest appearances by members of

 Skid Row, Aerosmith, Cheap Trick, along with Jack Blades and Bryan

 Adams, who Tommy first met in a Vancouver strip club while recording

 the album.
-Cover artwork was originally going to have band mascot Allister
+Cover artwork was originally going to have band mascot

-across the recording studio’s car park.
+forth across the recording studio’s car park.